DropleX: Liquid sensing on tablet touchscreens: Implementation

 \subsection{Training methodology}

-We construct a frame-wise training framework in which each time frame from each region is treated as an individual data sample.
-Compared with region-wise training, which averages all frames within a region and thus loses valuable temporal variation, and sequence-wise training using CNNs combined with LSTM or Transformer architectures, the frame-wise approach makes fuller use of the available data and maximizes the effective dataset size.
-Moreover, since our measurements contain limited temporal dynamics, employing LSTM or Transformer models to extract temporal features would not provide significant benefits.
+\red{We employ drop-wise five-fold cross-validation to prevent data leakage.
+Data partitioning between train and validation sets are conducted at the drop-level.
+Specifically, all time frames extracted from a single drop are assigned exclusively to either the training or validation set, never both, with an 80-20 train-test ratio across all samples.
+This ensures that frames from a single sample do not appear in both splits, and avoids optimistic bias.}

-Specifically, we extract 50 time frames from each region, thereby expanding the dataset size by a factor of 50.
-The classifier is trained and evaluated using 5-fold cross-validation to ensure robust performance, with training parameters set to 50 epochs, batch size 16, learning rate 0.001, and a ReduceLROnPlateau scheduler to mitigate overfitting.
+\red{To ensure sufficient data for training and validation, we extract 50 time frames per region.
+The classifier is trained and evaluated using 5-fold cross-validation, with training parameters set to 50 epochs, batch size 16, learning rate 0.001, and a ReduceLROnPlateau scheduler.}